Embiid, Harris lead 76ers to OT victory over Jazz - WTMJ

 Associated Press

-PHILADELPHIA (AP) — Joel Embiid had 40 points and 19 rebounds and hit a tying 3-pointer late in regulation, and Tobias Harris scored 11 of his 22 points in overtime to lead the Philadelphia 76ers past the Utah Jazz 131-123 in a matchup of the NBA’s top two teams.
+PHILADELPHIA (AP) — Joel Embiid had 40 points and 19 rebounds and hit a tying 3-pointer late in regulation, and Tobias Harris scored 11 of his 22 points in overtime to lead the Philadelphia 76ers past the Utah Jazz 131-123 in a matchup of the Eastern and Western Conference leaders.

-Ben Simmons added 17 points for the 76ers, who improved their Eastern Conference-leading record to 24-12.

 Mitchell was ejected with 30.8 seconds left in overtime after picking up his second technical.
 He got his first with 57.5 seconds remaining in the extra period after arguing a foul call.